 It is highly recommended that you obtain a rental agreement in writing from your landlord or estate agent.
 This rental agreement states the terms and conditions of the tenancy and must be signed by your landlord or housing agent.

 When you rent a home, you normally deposit three months of rent and pay additional three months of rent in advance before moving in.

 Buying a house or an apartment can be a valid alternative if you plan to stay in Denmark for a longer period.
 In Denmark, it is normal to take out a housing loan at a mortgage credit institution and/or bank to finance this kind of purchase.

-In some cases, you must obtain permission to buy property from the Ministry of Justice.
+In some cases, you must obtain permission to buy property from the Department of Civil Affairs.
 No matter what kind of property you pIan to buy, it is highly recommended that you consult a lawyer specialising in property law.